Embattled Theranos founder Elizabeth Holmes moves to have indictment dismissed

 Holmes' lawyers argue the indictment is 'short on details'

-Elizabeth Holmes, founder of now-defunct tech startup Theranos, was scheduled to appear in court in San Jose, California, on Monday, for a hearing pertaining to her fraud case.
+Elizabeth Holmes, founder of now-defunct tech startup Theranos, appeared in court in San Jose, California, on Monday, for a hearing pertaining to her fraud case.

 Continue Reading Below